The Latest | More than 100,000 flee Rafah as fighting breaks out on the city's outskirts

-About 110,000 people have fled the city of Rafah in southern Gaza, as heavy fighting between Israeli troops and Palestinian militants on the city's outskirts leaves aid crossings inaccessible and food and fuel supplies grow critically low, a U.N. official says.
+About 110,000 people have fled the city of Rafah in southern Gaza, as heavy fighting between Israeli troops and Palestinian militants on the city's outskirts leaves aid crossings inaccessible and food and fuel supplies grow critically low, a U.N. official said Friday.

 All crossings into southern Gaza remain effectively closed, cutting off supplies and preventing medical evacuations and the movement of humanitarian staff, said Georgios Petropoulos, an official for the U.N.’s Office for the Coordination of Humanitarian Affairs working in Rafah.